camilla-zhang/camilla-zhang/README.md

 Artificial Intelligence | Political Methodology | International Political Economy | She/her

-I am a 22 year old student based in New York City.
+I am a 23 y/o student based in New York City.
 Currently, I study Quantitative Methods in the Social Sciences at Columbia University.
 I recently received my undergraduate diploma from New York University, where I majored in International Relations and double minored in Chinese and Data Science.

 ### Here you can find my recently completed projects where I apply my data science skills ~